marcelpatrick/Coursera_Import_GameConfig_DataTable/README.md

   - Open BP_ConfigurationDataActor and on the tag field, add a new element and name it with the same name of your tag

 # 2- Create an actor to consume the data
-  - Create a new c++ class type pawn "FishPawn"
+  - Create a new c++ class type pawn "MyActor"

   - Header file
-    - Declare a pointer of ConfigurationDataActor type.
+    - Declare a pointer of ConfigurationDataActor type, an FVector for CurrentActorLocation and another for the NewActorLocation
+    - Define a GetConfigurationData() function
     - Declare a MoveActor() function
 ```cpp
 // Fill out your copyright notice in the Description page of Project Settings.